-- I. An academic report that describes part A of the task - II.
-An exhibition of part B of the task, presentable to an "external audience" - III.
-An oral presentation of part B of the task, presentable to an "external audience" - IV.
-A progress log that describes the work done on task A
+- I. A report that describes part A of the task. - II.
+An exhibition of part B of the task, presentable to an "external audience". - III.
+An oral presentation of part B of the task, presentable to an "external audience".

 NOTE: